Instructor: Dr. Jason Pinkney

 Grading is based primarily on completion of the required indoor

 and outdoor labs.
-The labs are worth between 5 and 20 points,
+Most labs are worth 10 points,

-A 1-week indoor lab is worth about the same as a 1-week outdoor
+The indoor labs are worth the same as the outdoor labs.

 Most labs will be graded with a "quality control" mindset in

-which I ask you to redo parts in order to get full points.
+which I ask you to correct mistakes in order to get full points.

 Some may just be returned with deductions for missed steps or